farm-ng/amiga-dev-kit/website/docs/examples/hello_main_loop/README.md

 ![hello_main_loop_console](https://user-images.githubusercontent.com/53625197/187538512-90d53da9-8588-4d15-9973-49cca16bff72.png)

 4. Navigate to the Auto mode tab on your dashboard, and click the `[AUTO CONTROL]` button.
 The `[AUTO READY]` icon should turn yellow, indicating the dashboard is ready for a component to take `Auto Control`.
-5. Hit the space bar in your serial console to request auto control, and you should see the `[AUTO READY]` and `[AUTO ACTIVE]` icons should turn green, indicating the dashboard is in `Auto Control` mode.
+5. Hit the space bar in your serial console to request auto control, and you should see the `[AUTO READY]` turn green, indicating the dashboard is in `Auto Control` mode.
+   1. The space bar may not register every press, so use the dash indicators!
 6. In the serial console, increase / decrease the robot forward / reverse speed with the `w` & `s` keys, and increase / decrease the robot angular rate with the `a` & `d` keys.
-7. Hit the space bar in the serial console to release auto control.
+7. Hit the space bar in the serial console to release auto control and return to the `[AUTO READY]` state.
 Or hit the E-stop on your Amiga!